zachwe/tortoise-tts/README.md

 For safety, try to keep your clips within the same length, or increase your `Voice Latents Max Chunk Size`, if console output alerts the best fit size exceeds this.

-If you're looking to trim your clips, in my opinion, ~~Audacity~~ Tenacity works good enough, as you can easily output your clips into the proper format (22050 Hz sampling rate).
+If you're looking to trim your clips, in my opinion, ~~Audacity~~ Tenacity works good enough, as you can also easily output your clips as a WAV.

 Power users with FFMPEG already installed can simply used the provided conversion script in `.\convert\`.

-After preparing your clips as WAV files at a sample rate of 22050 Hz, open up the `tortoise-tts` folder you're working in, navigate to the `voices` folder, create a new folder in whatever name you want, then dump your clips into that folder.
-While you're in the `voice` folder, you can take a look at the other provided voices.
+After preparing your clips as WAV files, you can use the web UI's import feature under `Utilities`, or:
+* navigate to the `voices` folder
+* create a new folder in whatever name you want
+* dump your clips into that folder.

 **!**NOTE**!**: Before 2023.02.10, voices used to be stored under `.\tortoise\voices\`, but has been moved up one folder.
 Compatibily is maintained with the old voice folder, but will take priority.